rangle/ngCourse2/handout/di/angular2/README.md

 # Angular 2's DI

 The last example introduced a hypothetical `Injector` object.
 Angular 2 simplifies DI even further.
-With Angular 2, developers almost never have to get bogged down with injection details.
+With Angular 2, programmers almost never have to get bogged down with injection details.

 Angular 2's DI system is very subtle.
 It's not obvious, but calling Angular 2's